International Travel

 Faith-Based Travelers: See the following webpages for details:

-LGBTQI+ Travelers: Same-sex acts are criminalized in Brunei under Civil Law and also under the Sharia Penal Code.
+LGB Travelers: Same-sex acts are criminalized in Brunei under Civil Law and under the Sharia Penal Code.

 Travelers with Disabilities: The law in Brunei prohibits discrimination against persons with physical, sensory, intellectual or mental disabilities, and the law is enforced.
-Social acceptance of persons with disabilities in public is as prevalent as in the United States.
 However, there are no specific laws governing accessibility.
-While in Brunei, individuals with disabilities may find accessibility and accommodation very different from in the United States.

-· Wheelchair ramps may not be available on all sidewalks, which often have very deep and wide gutters that may not be covered.
+Wheelchair ramps may not be available on sidewalks, which often have very deep and wide gutters that are not covered.

 Students: See our Students Abroad page and FBI travel tips.